Our work on Goal 9

 Research

-Investigating the Housing and Construction Sector’s Role in Net-Zero Challenges
+Investigating the housing and construction sector’s role in Net-Zero

-A research team from the Alliance Manchester Business School and Manchester Institute of Innovation Research (MIOIR) is working on a project for The Productivity Institute: ‘Addressing the net-zero and productivity challenges: How could the housing and construction sector play a key role?’.
-The team is looking to develop a more precise understanding of the productivity challenges in the construction sector and hope to uncover ways in which more sustainable practices can deliver productivity improvements.
+Alliance Manchester Business School and Manchester Institute of Innovation Research (MIOIR) are developing a more precise understanding of the productivity challenges in the construction sector and hope to uncover ways in which more sustainable practices can deliver productivity improvements.
 The research project focuses on solutions for the UK market and involves extensive collaboration with industry.
 Importantly, the ultimate aim is to help advance towards the UK’s net-zero target and improve productivity growth targets.

 Learning and students

-University holds Talking Science Competition
+Talking Science Competition

 Each year, the University’s Faculty of Biology, Medicine and Health (FBMH) hosts the ‘Talking Science Competition’ where second year undergraduate students and above are invited to share their ideas on how science can create a healthier, fairer and greener world, creating a unique opportunity to talk about a subject that really matters to them.
-Winners are selected by a panel made up of Faculty academic and professional services staff, alumni and sci comms students.

 Knowledge Transfer Partnerships